+- Existing School Data

-- 1. Nonresponse to Tier 2 intervention
+- Nonresponse to Tier 2 intervention

-- 2. Chronic behaviors
+- Chronic Behaviors

-- 3. Intense behaviors
+- Intense behaviors

-- 4. Teacher Nomination
+- Teacher Nomination

-- 5. Universal screening
+- Universal screening

 Descriptions of all five methods for student identification are included in this chapter.

 "The same data sources that are used to define the initial level of discrepancy (i.e. screening tool) and the rates of improvement (i.e. progress monitoring tool) are typically utilized to establish the decision making rules for tier movement."